tkhamez/neucore/doc/API.md

 Character API
 - Return a list of characters that matches the name (partial matching). `/user/character/find-by/{name}`
-- Return the player to whom the character belongs. `/user/character/find-player-of/{id}`
 - Update a character with data from ESI. `/user/character/{id}/update`

 Player API